On the last stretch of its westward course the Iguazu River doubles as border between Brazil and Argentina.

 Each side offers fantastic but starkly

-The Brazilian side sits on the high ground and thus provides stunning panoramas while at the Argentinean
+The Brazilian side sits on the high ground and thus provides stunning panoramas.
+At the Argentinean side, the

-side the views and sounds are more up-close (and certainly wetter!)
+views, smells and sounds are more up-close and certainly wetter!

 , more than 2 kms away.